 Rebirth:

-What patterns emerge from the thousands of cases that scientists have documented from people who remember their previous lives.
-What are the patterns ?
+What patterns emerge from the thousands of cases that scientists have documented from people who remember their previous lives?
 What transfers from life to life?
 Is there evidence for what Buddhists call “karma” affecting future rebirth?

-Video, audio, and print materials referenced during Science Meets Buddhism: Death, the Time Between, and Rebirth will be posted on April 16, immediately following the event.
-Please return to this page on April 17.
+Video, audio, and print materials referenced during Science Meets Buddhism: Death, the Time Between, and Rebirth will be posted on April 24 on Tsechen Kunchab Ling Library activities

 Walden, New York